Spring/ summer/ fall 2019:

 This area is great for:

-It is very much important for us that a workawayer here, is independent and has the ability to activate him/ herself.
+It is very important for us that a workawayer here, is independent and has the ability to activate him/ herself.
 Spending your time laying still in your room- doing nothing, is no option here.
 If you are planning on coming here, you should also plan to make the most out of your stay.
+Please ask, and we will try to help you planning your stay and give alternatives for activities and locations to see.

 You can borrow some outdoor-equipment from us: hammock, backpack, and such: we will also be helpful if you need to/ want to buy some equipment.